 HealthJob is supported by readers.
 Some of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.

-When we hear the word “ultrasound,” we typically imagine a pregnant woman getting her first glimpse of her unborn child on a little screen.
-An obstetric sonogram is a procedure we are most familiar with, but an ultrasound can be used to examine the internal workings of pretty much any part of the human body.
+When we hear the word "ultrasound," we typically imagine a pregnant woman getting her first glimpse of her unborn child on a little screen.
+An obstetric sonogram is a procedure we are most familiar with, but an ultrasound may be used to examine the internal workings of pretty much any part of the human body.

 It's a job that requires technical savvy, detailed knowledge of human anatomy, and the interpersonal skills necessary to make a patient feel at ease during the procedure.

 Being an ultrasound technician may seem like a daunting job, but it only takes a minimum of two years to complete the schooling necessary.
 Compared to other medical fields, pursing a career as a sonographer is not a long one at all.

 An ultrasound machine uses high-frequency sound waves to capture images of a patient's internal organs and tissues.
 As an ultrasound technician, you would operate the equipment that conducts the ultrasound.
 Once you have captured the images, a physician may look at them and make a diagnosis.